(Supported since Remix IDE v0.12.0 and Remixd v0.3.6)

 Enable Hardhat Compilation.

-One can check this box to run the compilation for hardhat along with the Remix.
 The result of the compilation will be shown in the Remix IDE terminal

 and also in the remixd terminal.